 Support the development of a unique and local high street offer

 Chipping Barnet has aspirations of living up to its historic market town status.
 There is a want to continue to be able to shop locally.
-Currently, the town centre has a diverse mix of specialist shops and a wide range of products and services including musical instruments, specialist art materials, outdoor clothing and footwear, books, stationery, and office supplies, clothing, delicatessen items, gifts, and cards.
+Currently, the town centre has a twice weekly market and monthly teenage market, and diverse mix of specialist shops with a wide range of products and services including musical instruments, specialist art materials, outdoor clothing and footwear, books, stationery, and office supplies, clothing, delicatessen items, gifts, and cards.
 However, perception locally is that the high street offer continues to deplete, whilst failing to attract new businesses to replace them.

 While the issues of accessibility will vary by business and vacant unit, the common issue of affordability, due to the combined impact of rent, business rates, and other overheads, makes high street units unaffordable particularly for start-up businesses.
 The size of units can be prohibitive as many businesses may not require an entire unit from the outset, and may benefit from sharing.
 Lease models can further increase risk for new ventures, who could benefit from more flexible lease terms which allow businesses to fail and shrink without being tied to an expensive and long lease.

-Historically several community-led pop-up shops have traded successfully, facilitated by meanwhile activation of empty units in the Spires and along the high street.
-Though successful, the limited time of these initiatives proved challenging for these ventures to then move onto more permanent space on the high street.
+Historically several community-led pop-up shops have traded successfully, using meanwhile activation of empty units in the Spires and along the high street.
+Though successful, with one of the businesses now having a unit in the town, the limited time of these initiatives proved challenging for other ventures to then move onto more permanent space on the high street.

 There is a need to identify long-term solutions to help incubate local retailers in the high street.
 Firstly, there is an opportunity to integrate an incubator and business support into the Street Market offer to support traders (where appropriate) to grow onto permanent high street space.
 Secondly, there is an opportunity to create a Chipping Barnet Community Incubator Shop to support budding retailers to trial products and receive support to develop their business model so they can successfully move on to fill vacant units on the high street.